pythonarcade/arcade/doc/example_code/example_summaries.rst

 Source: :ref:`gui_ok_messagebox`

-This code demonstrates the implementation of a user interface (UI) component called `UIMessageBox` using the Arcade library.
-The `UIMessageBox` displays a message to the user and provides buttons for interaction.
-The example shows how to create a message box with options, handle user input events, and dynamically update the interface based on the user's actions.
-It also illustrates how to manage UI elements, such as buttons and labels, and how to control their visibility and layout within the window using the `arcade.gui` module in Arcade.
+This Python code demonstrates how to create and manage a simple graphical user interface (GUI) using the Arcade library.
+It particularly focuses on the utilization of a message box and a button within this interface.
+An instance of the "MyView" class, which extends Arcade's "View" class, is established.
+This class is designed to showcase an 'OK' message box and its behavior.
+The code creates a GUI box that is centered and contains an actionable button titled, "Show Message Box".
+Upon clicking this button, it is made invisible and a message box with "Ok" and "Cancel" buttons appears.
+The chosen option from the message box is displayed once the message box is dismissed.
+The Arcade's 'UIManager' is used to manage and handle the UI elements and events such as drawing the UI, clicking the button and enabling/disabling the UI when the view is shown/hidden.

 gui_scrollable_text.py
 ----------------------